 Vampire Dork

 SPOILER ALERT!
 This post has nothing to do with the Twilight series.
-It is not even worth bringing into comment.
 Aside from this ironic statement in which I mention it to indicate I refuse to mention it.

-1) two nights ago I had a dream.
+1) Two nights ago I had a dream.
 I'm going to argue against Freud's theory of manifest and latent content in this one, as my fears were pretty clear.
-In it Buffy and her Scoobies are researching some form of demon and decypher a passage that will help them.
+In it, Buffy and her Scoobies are researching some form of demon and decipher a passage that will help them.
 Zander says "Who is Althusser, and why is he so gosh-darn cryptic when he writes?"
 Then I step in and say "Louis Althusser.
-Literary theorist" and then I become the expert, but I can't decypher anything and have a panic moment where I yell "What is going to happen on the exam!!??!!"
+Literary theorist" and then I become the expert, but I can't decipher anything and have a panic moment where I yell "What is going to happen on the exam!!??!!"

 Wednesday, March 31, 2010